Al-Zabadani: History

+In 1838, the population was noted as being Sunni Muslims and Antiochian Greek Christians.

+In 1909, J. E. Hanauer mentioned being informed about a large stone revered by Muslim peasants at Neby 'Abdan, a holy site near Zabadani.

 Syrian Civil War

 Al-Zabadani is vitally important to the Syrian government being located along the Lebanon border.
 It is also strategically important to Iran because, since at least as late as June 2011, it served as the Islamic Revolutionary Guard Corps's logistical hub for supplying Hezbollah.

 On 18 January 2012, Zabadani became the first city to fall to the Free Syrian Army (FSA), following a bloody battle that lasted 11 days.
 The Syrian Army regained control of the city by 11 February.

 By late July 2012, Zabadani had become a base of operations for Hezbollah and the Iranian Guards.
-In August, local fighters retook 70% of Zabadani with only a few isolated army checkpoints remaining.
+In August, local Syrian opposition fighters retook 70% of Zabadani with only a few isolated army checkpoints remaining.
 On 28 February 2014, a truce was reached between government and the rebels.
 Later it was reported that the truce broke down and that rebels attacked government checkpoints, with the government besieging and shelling the town.
 On 26 April 2014, the rebels surrendered after intense fighting with government troops, losing their last stronghold along Lebanon's border, only to regain control of the city months later.
 Following an extended siege by the Syrian Army and Hezbollah, a U.N.-brokered agreement was finally signed in September 2015, under which the city was successively evacuated by the rebels and control ceded back to the Syrian government on 19 April 2017.